vitusli/dotfiles/README.md

 ## repos cloned

-the script clones my private repositories. replace mine with your own in the `REPOS` array:
+the script clones my private repositories. replace mine with your own in the `REPOS` array.

 ## github auth

 during setup, you'll be prompted to authenticate with github via browser. this is needed for cloning private repos and using the github cli.

+## stow

+the script symlinks configuration files from the `/stow` directory to your home directory using `stow`.

 ## feedback